kensanata/just-halberds/Knives.md

 ### A question about the past

 In-game knowledge is not covered by the rules.
-There is no history or geography skill, for example.
+There is no history or geography talent, for example.
 And yet, characters probably do know something.
 So if the characters are about to enter Hunland, they might ask you about the inhabitants.
 You can turn that around and ask the players whether any of their players had previous experience with a